T'ang Haywen: Migration to France and artistic career

 In 1948, T'ang moved to Paris, ostensibly to study medicine in keeping with the wishes of his father.
 However, once in France, T'ang soon began to pursue his long-held ambition to be a painter.
 He undertook little formal artistic training, but spent much time in museums and galleries, where he closely observed the work of Western masters, quoting them freely in his early oils and watercolors.
 He quickly developed a passion for travel, a constant feature of his life that was reflected in his art and career: his very first exhibition (1955) was in Paris, but it would be seven years before he again showed his work in France: during the intervening period he had shows in Switzerland, Canada and Luxembourg, and three in Morocco.

 By the mid-1960s, T'ang's work was showing a preference for gouache or ink on paper, and traditional Chinese stylistic elements were becoming a feature of his painting.
-His works were influenced by the aesthetic legacy of Western masters like Henri Matisse, Turner and the impressionists, and shaped by the spiritual elements of the Taoist approach to painting, in which the artist seeks to capture the interplay of energies that give life to the natural world.
+His works were influenced by the aesthetic legacy of Western masters like Henri Matisse, J. M. W. Turner and the impressionists, and shaped by the spiritual elements of the Taoist approach to painting, in which the artist seeks to capture the interplay of energies that give life to the natural world.
 Typical works of this period were quick studies of scenes in the natural world, often rendered in a few brushstrokes, that gave life to his conviction that "painting is the embodiment of energy."
 His synthesis of the Eastern Taoist tradition with a Western aesthetic, together with the arresting beauty of his compositions, began to attract serious attention from a small circle of critics, painters and admirers.

 During the 1970s, he refined the artistic format in which his works would be produced - the diptych on paper, usually untitled and measuring 70 x 100 cm.
 In Goa, India, T'ang met the filmmaker Tom Tam, and the two collaborated on two short films.
 They shot Furen Boogie on the beach in Goa and several months later, in T'ang's small apartment-studio in Paris, they shot T'ang Boogie.
 T'ang Boogie renders the artist's work as a series of fleeting images and is the first known example of an experimental movie by a Chinese artist.
 During the 1980s he had some significant exhibitions in France, notably at the Musée des Beaux Arts de Vitré and the Musée des Beaux Arts de Vannes.
 However, did not gain any significant recognition during his lifetime.